 Everything from the HVAC systems above the production floor to the lifts down below should be serviced and maintained on a regular schedule to avoid unexpected breakdowns and costly downtime.
 The reason for this is simple: one small piece of equipment can stall production in a manufacturing environment and cost the company thousands of dollars (if not more) in lost productivity and output.
 As such, operations and facilities managers take a hard look at the equipment on the manufacturing line – scrutinizing those machines that perform much of the actual manufacturing work.
 And, of course, one area of special consideration for any piece of manufacturing equipment is gear and sprocket deburring.
 If it has gears and sprockets, it’s bound to generate burrs as it operates.
 These burrs need to be removed to keep the machinery performing well.

 At the Cleveland Deburring Machine Company (CDMC), we’ve developed a special expertise in deburring gears and sprockets.
-Some of our clients are in manufacturing, others are in parts assembly, but each (as well as many others) is concerned with keeping their manufacturing or production lines at peak performance by adding gear and sprocket deburring to their regular equipment maintenance schedule.
+Some of our clients are in manufacturing, others are in parts assembly, but each is concerned with keeping their manufacturing or production lines at peak performance by adding gear and sprocket deburring to their regular equipment maintenance schedule.

-With a team of highly-experienced engineers, designers, and manufacturers on staff, who pride themselves on their ability to evaluate deburring problems and create custom-tailored solutions, CDMC is bound to have a deburring solution to fit nearly any need.
-For timing sprockets, the CDMC Model 1000 offers solid deburring productivity, in just a 48″ x 48″ footprint.
+With a team of highly-experienced engineers, designers, and manufacturers on staff, who pride themselves on their ability to evaluate deburring problems and create custom-tailored solutions, CDMC is bound to have a solution to fit nearly any need.
+For timing sprockets, Model 1000 offers solid productivity, in just a 48″ x 48″ footprint.
 Powerful, yet compact.
-CDMC also has deburring solutions for two-row sprockets and three-row sprockets.
+CDMC also has solutions for two-row sprockets and three-row sprockets.

-When it comes to deburring gears, CDMC has a number deburring machines that can be set up or customized to handle any nearly any gear deburring application.
-The CDMC Model 5000 is a deburring powerhouse that offers consistent, repeatable results.
-The CDMC Model 5000 is often used to deburr parallel-axis gears.
-For ring gears, the CDMC Model 1220 Deburring Machine can handle sizes up to 15″ in diameter.
-With its large diameter nylon radial brush, the CDMC Model 3000 is a perfect deburring machine for standard bevel gears.
+When it comes to deburring gears, we have a number machines that can be set up or customized to handle any nearly any gear application.
+Model 5000 is a powerhouse that offers consistent, repeatable results.
+Model 5000 is often used to deburr parallel-axis gears.
+For ring gears, Model 1220 Deburring Machine can handle sizes up to 15″ in diameter.
+With its large diameter nylon radial brush, Model 3000 is a perfect machine for standard bevel gears.
 Spiral bevel gears up to 48″ in diameter are easily deburred in our Model 3040-RF Deburring Machine.
 And for pump gears, the OLS series can be set up to deburr the gear profile on both surfaces in one simple rotation.